ComputationalRadiationPhysics/picongpu/doc/markdown/user/Abstraction.md

 | thread | parallel / lock-step| :white_check_mark: |
 | element | sequential | :x: |

-Depending on the stream a task is enqueued into, grids will either run in sequential order within the same stream or in parallel in different streams.
+Depending on the queue a task is enqueued into, grids will either run in sequential order within the same queue or in parallel in different queues.
 They can be synchronized by using events.
 Blocks can not be synchronized and therefore can use the whole spectrum of parallelism ranging from fully parallel up to fully sequential execution depending on the device.
 Warps combine the execution of multiple threads in lock-step and can be synchronized implicitly by synchronizing the threads they contain.